sarfraznawaz2005/indexer/README.md

 `check_ajax_requests` : Specify whether to check queries in ajax requests.

+`ignore_tables` : When you don't use "watched_tables" option, Indexer watches all tables.
+Using this option, you can ignore specified tables to be watched.

 `ignore_paths` : These paths/patterns will NOT be handled by Indexer.

 `output_to` : Outputs results to given classes.
 By default `Web` class is included.